• Skip to main content

 As stated by Julie Bakker, lead researcher from the University of Liege, “We now have evidence that sexual differentiation of the brain differs in young people with [gender dysphoria], as they show functional brain characteristics that are typical of their desired gender.”

 This study explored the brains of cis girls, cis boys, trans girls and trans boys.
-The next step is for nonbinary identities to be included.
+The next step is for more sexes and genders to become integrated within this neuroscience research.

 Sex and Gender Identification at Birth

-Furthermore, performing this gender assignment at birth based on external genitals does allow a physician to integrate information about the child’s internal genitals, gonads, chromosomes, gene expression, sex hormones, secondary sex characteristics, brain structure, hormone receptivity, and most importantly, how the child will grow up and express themselves within society.
+Furthermore, performing this gender assignment at birth based on external genitals does allow a physician to integrate information about the child’s internal genitals, gonads, chromosomes, gene expression, skeletal structure, brain structure, hormone receptivity, and most importantly, how the child will grow up and express themselves within society.

 While I am not opposed to the option to note sex on a child’s birth certificate, I am opposed to:

-3. That sex being a permanent identification marker, when that child’s other biological markers of sex (described above) are yet unknown and may not be known until puberty or beyond.
+- That sex being a permanent identification marker, when that child’s other biological markers of sex (described above) are yet unknown.

 Sex versus Gender